My Chinese wife and I have been living a van-life this past year.

 Wei’s analysis was the guards wanted to make their job easy by simply saying no to any foreigner (and this was the case with some visiting Taiwanese that had just entered the mainland; they were turned away.

-But in my case, I was no different from any other – Chinese – person in China; that I was ‘checked and safe’.
+But in my case, I did not differ from any other person in China; that I was ‘checked and safe’.

 Earlier, Wei had pointed out this xenophobic stance to the officials on the phone and how would they feel if Wei had faced similar discrimination in my native New Zealand, for being a foreigner.